Jurij15/FortniteLauncherV2/README.md

 This is the WinUI3 branch, the one i am working on right now.

-At the moment, launcher is very incomplete, but some basic things should work.
+At the moment, launcher is incomplete, but some basic things should work.